 Life in captivity

 At first look, a whale or dolphin show may seem exciting, even for the animals.
 But when you look past the show to the high mortality rates and stress-related causes of death in captive whales and dolphins, the effects of captivity suggest a far harsher reality.
-The public display of whales and dolphins in marine parks and aquaria is waning in Europe and Canada, but it is still prevalent in the United States and is increasing in developing countries, particularly those in Asia.
+The public display of whales and dolphins in marine parks and aquariums is waning in Europe and Canada, but it is still common in the United States and is increasing in developing countries, particularly those in Asia.

 Although seals and sea lions may breed readily in captivity, only a few species are held in numbers large enough to sustain a breeding population.
 Some species of whales and dolphins, on the other hand, do not breed well in captivity and some have never produced surviving offspring.
 Many of the captive dolphins and whales have shorter life expectancy than others of their species who still live in the wild.